-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated financial statements of Blue Sky Uranium Corp. ("Blue Sky" or "the Company") for the years ended December 31, 2024 and 2023 and related notes thereto which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated financial statements of Blue Sky Uranium Corp. ("Blue Sky" or "the Company") for the three months ended March 31, 2025 and 2024 and related notes thereto which have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"). ").
+This MD&A should be read in conjunction with the Company's unaudited condensed consolidated interim financial statements and the accompanying notes for the three months ended March 31, 2025 and 2024 and the audited consolidated financial statements and accompanying notes for the three months ended December 31, 2024 and 2023.
 All figures are in Canadian dollars unless otherwise noted.
-This MD&A has been prepared as of April 23, 2025.
+This MD&A has been prepared as of May 30, 2025.